 The release date and price

-The Developer Edition is available to developers and now to anyone with a Microsoft account and an address in the US or Canada.
+The Development Edition of HoloLens will set you back $3,000 while the Commercial Suite will cost you $5,000.
+The Developer variation is available to developers and anyone with a Microsoft account.
 You can buy up to five headsets per Microsoft account.